FactomProject/factom-docs/cli/includes/_verify balances.md

 ![Wallet 91](images/wallet_076.png)

-The Node Visualizer will display the factoid balance for the FA address under "Amount Available."
+The Control Panel will display the factoid balance for the FA address under "Amount Available."
 In this example, we have a balance of 2 FCT.

 Repeat the steps above to verify the balance of an EC address.
 Paste the EC address you wish to verify in the search bar.